My Story took a curious path. Here are some fun facts you might enjoy.

-My boss, upon returning from vacation, walked into my office smiling.
-He was holding a box.
-When I saw it, we both burst out laughing.
-A sail boat enthusiast, he had gone West on vacation to visit with friends.
-They wanted him to have something from a local artist to remember the visit.
-They had purchased one the slates with my art for him.
-He admitted I was a local artist, but to him.
-I worked in a closet in the back of his office.
+When my boss returned from vacation, he smiled as he walked into my office.
+He was carrying a box.
+We both burst out laughing when we saw it.
+He was a sailboat enthusiast who had traveled west for a vacation to see friends.
+They wanted him to have something made by a local artist to commemorate his visit.
+They had bought one of the slates with my artwork for him.
+He acknowledged that I was a local artist, but only to him.
+I worked in a closet behind his office.

-Two different times during my career, prior to painting, I was lucky to work for magicians who became very well known in their industry.
-Did I get sawed in half?
-Did I disappear under a sheet?
+Prior to painting, I had the good fortune to work for two magicians who became very well known in their field.
+Was I sawed in half?
+Did I vanish beneath a sheet?
 Hardly!

-In my very first 'real' job, my boss eventually became one of the top mentalist magicians and is in the hall of fame for magicians.
-Back in the early years, he would come into my ‘office’ and some others would gather.
-Then he would perform a slight of hand trick and leave us trying to figure out how he did it.
+My boss at my first 'real' job went on to become one of the top mentalist magicians and is now in the magicians' hall of fame.
+In the beginning, he would come into my 'office,' and others would gather.
+Then he'd do a slight of hand trick and leave us scratching our heads, trying to figure out how he did it.

-Over time, I had started and had grown a creative agency that provided branding, package design, and sales materials for a variety of business to consumer (B2C) and business to business (B2B) companies.
-It was exciting to work with top marketers and product managers in major companies.
-I learned the importance of strategy and ideas.
-During one of the client relationships, I created a selling system for matching products needed for various installations.
-How cool is that?
-I am the inventor on an ‘Apparatus for matching related consumer electronic products’.
+I am a patent inventor.
+Over time, I established and grew a creative agency that provided branding, package design, and sales materials to a wide range of business to consumer (B2C) and business to business (B2B) clients.
+Working with top marketers and product managers from major corporations was a thrill.
+I realized the importance of strategy and ideas.
+I created a sales system for matching products needed for various component installations while working with one of my clients.
+Isn't that awesome?
+I devised a 'Apparatus for matching related consumer electronic products'.

-Animals play a big part in my life.
-There is something about fur and their unconditional love that I find enriching.
-Although special arrangements are made so fur is not in the varnish, the studio is not the same without critters - so I am happy to have them everywhere.
-History includes a variety of dogs and a cat, and llamas.
-(Bet you didn't expect the llamas?
-And as you imagine, they are outside the studio, not inside.)
+Animals play an important role in my life.
+I find something enlightening about fur and their unconditional love.
+Although special precautions are taken to ensure that fur does not end up in the varnish, the studio would be incomplete without critters, so I am content to have them everywhere.
+Throughout history, there have been various dogs, cats, and llamas.
+(I'm guessing you weren't expecting the llamas?
+And, as you might expect, they are outside the studio rather than inside.)

-It took me some time to realize how the things that mattered to me are always there wanting to participate in my life.
-Texture, hard work, magic, ideas, fur, they all bring something to my creative process.
-Huge credit and eternal thanks goes out to my parents who embedded the belief that somehow I could do and achieve what ever I wanted.
-They were always supportive and encouraging - even when I did not always believe in myself.
-I hope you enjoy the art here on my site.
+It took me some time to realize how the things that were important to me were always present and eager to participate in my life.
+Texture, hard work, magic, ideas, and fur all contribute to my creative process in some way.
+My parents deserve enormous credit and eternal gratitude for instilling in me the belief that I could do and achieve whatever I set my mind to.
+They were always encouraging and supportive, even when I didn't always believe in myself.
+I hope you enjoy the artwork on this website.